Jennifer Connelly: 2000–2003: Worldwide recognition

 Connelly said afterwards, "[A Beautiful Mind] is the film I'm really proud of and really love."
 In relation to previous roles, Connelly said:

 There was a period where I felt like I wasn't quite being considered for the projects that I wanted to work on because maybe people were thinking.
 'I'm not going to cast the girl who was in that movie for this adult project.'
 I've felt for a long time that this is what I want to do so I'm happy at this point to just take my time and work on projects that I feel really strongly about and the rest of the time just live my life.

 Connelly starred in Ang Lee's Hulk (2003), because she was interested in his philosophical perspective on the Marvel Comics superhero.
 She played Betty Ross, a scientist and the former girlfriend of the main character, Bruce Banner.
-The film was a moderate success.
+The film received mixed reviews and was a moderate success.

 Next in 2003, she appeared in House of Sand and Fog, a drama based on the novel by Andre Dubus III.
 She portrayed Kathy Nicolo, an abandoned wife whose inherited house is sold at auction to the Iranian emigre and former colonel Massoud Amir Behrani (Ben Kingsley).
 After reading the script, Connelly said: "(the story is) moving and beautifully written.
 I liked the fact that there is no good guy and bad guy.
 I found it really compelling that both sides do things that are morally questionable, because life is often like that."
 Producer Michael London said about Connelly's portrayal: "I think she understood Kathy and knew in her bones that she could take this character and give her the kind of dimension that she had.
 I don't think there is another actress who could have played Kathy with such power and grace."
 The film was critically acclaimed, with a BBC critic commenting, "[Connelly] convinces totally as a selfish, desperate and lonely woman who confesses to her brother, 'I just feel lost'".